Spicy Yoghurt | Last updated: 9 March 2019 | HTML5 game tutorial

 Develop an HTML5 game

 What is an HTML5 game?This tutorial series is all about building an HTML5 game.
-When people talk about HTLM5 games they mostly use it as a buzzword, because you can't really create a decent game by using just HTML5.
+But what exactly does that mean?
+Well, when people talk about HTLM5 games they mostly use it as a buzzword, because you can't really create a decent game by using just HTML5.
 Here's why:

 - HTML5 is a markup language (HTML stands for HyperText Markup Language, version 5 is the latest installment)